16 Free Family Activities in New Zealand’s South Island

 Driving to Mount Cook is just as exciting as being at Mount Cook itself.
 As you creep towards Mount Cook you will see your first glimpse of the beautiful snow capped mountains with the glacier blue lakes of Lake Pukaki n the foreground.
 This might just be the most beautiful landscape in all of New Zealand.

-Once you reach Mt Cook there are a variety of free walks to take to get a closer view of Mount Cook and its several Glacier Lakes.
+There are a range of things to do in Mount Cook including various free walks to take to get a closer view of Mount Cook and its several Glacier Lakes.
 There is also a great tour of the lake and glacier which is not free but highly recommended.

 Time Needed – Assuming you stay overnight in Mt Cook or close by, a whole day is recommended for this activity.